aarangop/resume-mcp/README.md

 ### Baseline Resume

 Your starting resume in Markdown format from which tailored versions are created.

-### Prompt Template

-Template used for generating the resume tailoring instructions.
+The project includes a sample baseline resume that you can modify with your information.

 ### LaTeX Template

 LaTeX template for generating professional PDFs.
-Must include required placeholders like `$name`.
+The template must include required placeholders (like `$name`, `$profile`, `$technical_skills`, etc.) that will be replaced with the corresponding sections from your tailored resume.

 ## 📚 Example Workflow